MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 * Make a new folder anywhere on your system.
 If you're using Windows, make sure your folder isn't in OneDrive.
 You can name the new folder anything you want, this will be our server folder or workspace.
 * Head over to [Minecraft's website](https://www.minecraft.net/en-us/download/server) and download the latest version of the server jar.
 	* If you're looking to add plugins download [Paper](https://papermc.io/) instead
-	* If you're using mods, download the [Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/) or [Fabric](https://fabricmc.net/use/?page=server) installer
+	* If you're using mods, download the [Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/) or [Fabric](https://fabricmc.net/use/?page=server) installer instead

-* Place the jar file into the folder you created, its icon should be a coffee cup or
+* Place the jar file into the folder you created, its icon should be a coffee cup or a character that looks similar to an arrow

-If you're using forge or fabric, then you'll need to run the installer and select 'Install server', click the 3 dots and find your workplace.
+If you're using Fabric or Forge, you'll need to run the installer for that mod loader and select 'Install server' then click the three dots then choose your server folder.

 Now follow the OS specific instructions to setup the server.
 If you're using a linux server, follow the [MacOS instructions](#macos).